FirelyTeam/firely-docs-firely-net-sdk/model/multiple-fhir-versions.rst

     var patient = new  r4::Hl7.Fhir.Model.Patient();

-When do not want to fully express the namespace everytime, you can use an alias in the using part:
+When you don't want to fully express the namespace everytime, you can use an alias in the using part:

 .. code-block:: csharp